Time. Attention. Compassion. Volunteers give so much when they donate their time — but they also get a lot in return.

 Ines Hernandez — ER volunteer, Adventist Medical Center, Selma

-Ines has been volunteering for seven years.
+Ines has been volunteering for eight years.
 After a five-year run in the gift shop, she moved to the ER.

 Now Ines trains other volunteers, supports ER services, and helps patients with directions around the hospital.
 She says she loves helping patients and families in their time of need — and enjoys that feeling of being needed.